deestbie/console-docs/docs/venom/publishliveevent.md

 * Supported video formats include **MP4 HD (1040p)**, **MP4 (2K)**, and **MP4 (4K)**.
 * Supported audio compression and encoding scheme is **Advanced Audio Coding (AAC)**
-* See [Video Publishing Requirements](videopublishrequirements.md) for prerequisite steps and video and audio requirements.
+* See [Media Publishing Requirements](mediapublishrequirements.md) for prerequisite steps and video and audio requirements.
 * If you will be using multiple live stream cameras, the URL published during the initial upload process represents your first stream in the sequence.
 You will then specify subsequent streams via the *Camera* page after the initial upload process is complete.
 * You can set visibility for the entire "Live Event" instance *only*.
 You cannot set visibility for specific live stream camera entries within live event the instance (i.e., on the *Cameras* page).